TimmAdriansen/Client-Server-Time-Hash-Service/README.md

 docker compose up --build

 - Go to http://localhost:3000/ in browser
-- Logs will be shown in the terminal
+- Server logs will be shown in the terminal
+- Client logs will be shown on the webpage